 Ingredients

-• 4 large green peppers, cut in half, seeds removed
+- 6 large peppers, cut in half, seeds removed

 Instructions

-3. Add the leek, garlic, tomato paste, and oregano and saute until the meat is brown and the juices have evaporated.
+Add the ground beef, tomato paste, wine, and cook until the meat is brown and the juices have evaporated.

-4. Add the rice, pine nuts and parsley and continue to cook for 15 minutes on low to par-cook the rice.
+Add the rice, pine nuts, golden raisins and herbs and continue to cook slowly for 15 minutes on low to par-cook the rice.
 Taste for seasoning, if needed.
 This step is very important to taste as you go.
-You may need to add a tablespoon or two of water.
+You may need to add 1/2 - 3/4 cup of water to the mixture.
+Taste the rice for doneness.
+Cool the meat mixture slightly before adding it to the peppers.

 Recipe Notes